Close Menu

 In order to win SSI benefits, you must have a condition that meets SSA’s list.
 Next, you must meet the income and asset rules set by the SSA.
 SSI benefits give you income to bring you to a certain standard of living when you have a condition that keeps you from working.

 Additionally, SSI benefits are a set amount of money each month.
-Each state sets the amount of SSI for its’ citizens.
+Each state sets their own SSI amount.
 The monthly amount is the same for every citizen who lives in that state.
 Typically, if you win SSI benefits, then you also qualify for Medicaid.
-Find out more information about Medicaid benefits here.
+Review information about Medicaid benefits.

 If you are a parent who gets SSI benefits for your child with Down syndrome, then you need to learn about the special rules that apply to representative payees.
 The blog on this website can answer most of your questions.
-Read our article about being a representative payee and your benefits.
+Review rules for a representative payee and disability benefits.

 WHAT WE DO TO HELP YOU WITH YOUR SSI CASE